dn3s/peggo-balance/README.md

 I'd rather just type a quick command `peggo-balance <username>`.

-Take a look [here](api.md) for everything I've discovered about their "API".
+Take a look [here](api.md) for everything I've discovered about their API.

 ## Installation